AWS Glue Service Level Agreement

 AWS Glue SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension, or termination of AWS Glue, or any other AWS Glue performance including but not limited to issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Glue; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the AWS Glue User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS Glue in accordance with the Agreement (collectively, the “AWS Glue SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension, or termination of AWS Glue, or any other AWS Glue performance issues, including but not limited to issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Glue; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the recommendations described in the AWS Glue Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS Glue in accordance with the Agreement (collectively, the “AWS Glue SLA Exclusions”).
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “API Availability” is calculated for each 5-minute interval as the percentage of Requests processed by AWS Glue that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.

 - An “Error” is any Request that returns a 500 (Internal Failure) or 503 (Service Unavailable) error code.